 On Minecraft

 Launch Minecraft and see if this fix works.
-If not, don’t frustrate; read on and check out Fix 5 below.
+If not, don’t be frustrated; read on and check out Fix 5 below.

 Fix 5 – Allocate more RAM to Minecraft